Nitrokey/nitrokey-3-firmware/nk3-quickstart.md

 ## Install Dependencies

+Note: Currently build does not work on Fedora 32,34

 Install the dependencies as described in the [readme](./README.md) and in the [Solo 2 Getting Started guide](https://solo2.dev), for example: